tesstris/etymaps/README.md

 ## Acknowledgements

 This project would not be possible without the contributions of the authors of the World Atlas of Language Structures, as well as the creators of Wiktionary and all of its many contributors.
-Their excellent work and admirable scholarship deserves infinite appreciation.

-## To do

-Features to be added:

-* Support for words with multiple etymologies
-* Ability to map languages, potentially according to category (living/extinct/reconstructed)
-* Coordinates for language families, in case Wiktionary isn't sure precisely which language is the provenance of a word
-* More extinct and reconstructed languages
-* Accessibility features (ability to adjust font size and map colors)
+Their efforts are truly appreciated.